CT Scan Vs. MRI Scan

 What is each type of scan used for?

 As we mentioned earlier, the choice of one type of scan over the other will always depend on a number of factors, including the clinical indications being presented, the benefits of one scan over the other and safety implications.
-In addition, CT scans are less expensive and often more readily available than MRI scans in some hospitals, which can also influence the decision-making process.
+CT scans are also less expensive and often more readily available than MRI scans in some hospitals.
+This can also influence the decision-making process.
 However, the unique processes involved in each type of scan makes each modality particularly good for specific common uses.

 When are CT Scans helpful?

-In general, the use of x-rays in CT Scanning makes it a very fast and particularly accurate method for examining bones and looking for signs of bleeding and the development of cancers.
+In general, the use of x-rays in CT Scanning makes it a very fast and accurate method for examining bones and looking for signs of bleeding and the development of cancers.
 Here at the Queen Square Imaging Centre, we will commonly use CT scanning to take a detailed look at the bones of the skull, inner ear and spine to look for bone fractures or degenerative change.
 We also perform many CT scans to assess the soft tissue organs in the chest, abdomen and pelvis.
 Contrast dyes can often be used, which show up on the x-ray pictures and ‘enhance’ the appearance of soft tissues to reveal more detail.
-Our CT Contrast Dye patient guide available here provides some more information.
-We can also use images created by the CT scanner to guide the placement of a needle in the spine with high accuracy for either tissue biopsy or the injection of pain-relieving medication.
+We can also use CT images to guide the placement of a needle in the spine with high accuracy for either tissue biopsy or the injection of pain-relieving medication.

 When are MRI Scans helpful?